halolimat/halolimat_old_blog.github.io/_posts/2016-08-29-heuristics.md

 ---
 title:  "Heuristics: the art of good guessing"
 date:   2016-08-29 10:51:00
-description: Heuristics AI Swarm Intelligence
+description: Heuristics explained with a simple numeric minimization problem using Particle swarm optimization technique.
 ---

 In computer science, we find solutions to problems, and one of the tools we use to solve problems is the algorithm.
 Algorithms are procedures that a computer follows and executes.
 However, some algorithms are not always the best way to solve certain very complex problems, problems in which a partial or an approximate solution would suffice.